 Lebanon is multi-cultural and multi lingual, though not a money maker and like Jordan, not in the best neighborhood either.
 Teachers work as live in tutors or at private schools.

 Want to learn French along with teaching English?
 Want to live in a diverse and different country than you’re used to?
 Want to find a country where you’ll get decent pay and teach just 15 hours a week?
-Jordan may be for you.
+Lebanon may be for you.

 It’s dangerous.
 Not too dangerous, but again it’s location is what scares off prospective teachers.

 15) Brazil – Difficult to find full time work and low pay

 Brazil is very welcoming to foreigners but life in Rio can be quite dangerous if you find yourself in the wrong part of the city.
 It’s also difficult to enough hours to make a full time go at it, it’s equally difficult to obtain the proper working visa due to corruption.
 Lastly, work is found only at private schools.
 Public schools currently do not employ ESL teachers.